AzadTom/AzadTom/README.md

 **`Full Stack developer`**

-I am an Full stack developer and have a keen interest  Web & App developemnt to solve real world problems .
-I always look for oppurnity to contribute my skills to someone help and organization growth and enjoy  to learn new skills as well.
-Here I put my projects related repositry, hava a look at once!
+I am a full-stack developer and have a keen interest in web and app development to solve real-world problems.
+I always look for opportunities to contribute my skills to someone else's help and organization growth, and I enjoy learning new skills as well.
+Here I put my project-related repositories; have a look at them all!

 </div>
    <p align="left">